greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_DOMAIN.html.md

 ## <a id="section5"></a>Examples

-This example creates the `us_postal_code` data type and then uses the type in a table defintion.
+This example creates the `us_postal_code` data type and then uses the type in a table definition.
 A regular expression test is used to verify that the value looks like a valid US postal code.

 ```
 CREATE DOMAIN us_postal_code AS TEXT